dalathegreat/Battery-Emulator-Wiki/docs/inverter/solax.md

 !!! info "IMPORTANT"
     Solax is one of the few protocols that demands contactors to open from time to time.
 This works great with GPIO controlled contactors, but on battery packs that are only controllable via CAN (Like Tesla), this does not play nice.
 Tesla batteries like to treat contactor opening requests as a really bad thing, and require 12V removal to get going again.

-To get around this issue for instance on Tesla batteries, enable the "Inverter should ignore contactors" checkbox.
+To get around this issue for instance on Tesla batteries, configure the "Inverter Contactor Workaround:" option

 ![image](../images/solax-07.png){ width="430" height="30" }

+It can be configured to either:

+- No workaround (Allows Solax to command contactors open/closed)
+- Keep contactors always closed (Skips any requests coming from Solax)
+- Lock contactors closed after first close request (Only the initial Solax demand goes thru, afterwards contactors are no longer obeying Solax)

 This will make Battery Emulator ignore requests from the inverter to open contactors, and always report to the inverter that the contactors are closed (regardless of their actual state), preventing the inverter from waiting for the contactors to open.